DataWraith/ascii85gem/README.md

 ```

 In addition, Ascii85.encode can take a second parameter that specifies the
 length of the returned lines.
-The default is 80; use +false+ for unlimited.
+The default is 80; use `false` for unlimited.

 Ascii85.decode expects the input to be enclosed in <~ and ~> — it
 ignores everything outside of these.
 The output of Ascii85.decode